marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 sys     0m0.091s
 ```

-This allows me completely flush the whole repo away and create it again from
+This allows me to completely flush the whole repo away and create it from
 scratch in almost no time.
 I do not have to worry about creating specific
 logic to just re-parse files that have changed or anything fancy like that,
 which reduces the burden of maintenance and makes my script smaller and easier
 to reason about.

 This result was way more reasonable than the amount of time Pandoc took to
-parse a mere amount of 87 markdown files.
+parse a mere amount of 87 markdown files, which was over the double-digit
+mark (of seconds).

 ## Outro

 One popular alternative of current days for this problem is
 [Hugo](https://gohugo.io/).
 There is nothing inherently bad with Hugo.
 It is
 decently fast (written in Go) and it is easy to get going for a simple website.
-It is certainly better than some alternatives like
+It seems better than some alternatives like
 [pelican](https://github.com/getpelican/pelican) which is written in Python and
-thus will always be slow to parse the files.
+thus will be slower to parse md files.

 However, Hugo doesn't particularly appeal to me because the framework seems
 too big and opinionated for what I need: